anuraagmoturi/helloWorldJava/README.md

 Chapter 1: Hello World!
 =======================

-Thisssssssss is the sample code for chapter one of [Play for Java](http://bit.ly/playjava).
+Thisssssssss isssssssssssss the sample code for chapter one of [Play for Java](http://bit.ly/playjava).